 Abstract

-The Assisted-Reverse Electrodialysis (A-RED) process has been proposed as remineralization unit for river water RO permeate by the direct recovery of mineral for its brine.
-In the present work, the use of multi-ions solutions including sodium, chlorides, calcium, magnesium, potassium, sulphates and bicarbonates was tested.
-The effect of brine and permeate conductivities and ionic compositions was investigated at laboratory-scale unit.
-The behavior of SUEZ-A-RED stack was assessed operating at different applied voltage to build the current density-voltage curves and investigating the ion-exchange membrane transport properties through the estimation of apparent ion transport numbers and membrane selectivity.
+The Assisted-Reverse Electrodialysis (A-RED) process has been proposed as a remineralization strategy for river water RO permeate through direct recovery of minerals from its retentate brine.
+In the present work, the behaviour of an A-RED unit fed by multi-ion solutions including sodium, chlorides, calcium, magnesium, potassium, sulphates and bicarbonates was assessed.
+The effect of brine and permeate conductivities and ionic compositions was investigated using a laboratory-scale stack operated/operating at different applied voltages and investigate ion-exchange membrane transport properties through the estimation of apparent ion transport numbers and membrane selectivity.

-Results highlighted that the use of calcium or sodium chloride provided the higher current, followed by the use of potassium chloride, while the presence of magnesium chloride, sodium sulphate or sodium bicarbonate resulted in higher stack resistance.
-Apparent transport numbers were independent of brine and permeate conductivities as well as the applied voltage/current.
-Brine composition mainly affected transport number and selectivity.
-For both two- and three-salt solutions, the selectivity of the CEM decreased from 1.9 to 0.8 depending on the ion as the concentration ratio between the generic ion and sodium increased.
-In contrast, the anion membrane selectivity remained constant at ~0.6 and ~1.4 for bicarbonate and sulphate, although the concentration ratio changed.
+Results highlighted that the use of calcium or sodium chloride guaranteed higher currents, followed by potassium chloride, while the presence of magnesium chloride, sodium sulphate or sodium bicarbonate resulted in higher stack resistance.
+Apparent transport numbers were independent of brine and permeate conductivities as well as applied voltage/current, while brine composition mainly affected transport numbers and selectivities.
+For both two- and three-salt solutions, the selectivity of the cationic exchange membrane decreased as the concentration ratio between the generic ion and sodium increased.
+In contrast, the anionic exchange membrane selectivity remained constant at ~0.6 and ~1.4 for bicarbonate and sulphate, respectively, although the concentration ratio changed.

-These results provided valuable information for the development and widespread application of the A-RED technology for the remineralization of river RO permeate by providing a deeper insight of membrane ion transport phenomena.
+These results provided deeper insight into/on ionic exchange membrane ion transport phenomena and in particular ion competition.
+These data are particularly valuable for the development and widespread application of river RO permeate remineralization using A-RED technology.

 Keywords: multi-component solutions, brine valorization, post-treatment, desalinated water, remineralisation, brine disposal, desalination.